Utah MotoTrials Association (UMTA)

 UMTA Events shall make every effort to consist of 24 sections (i.e. a loop of eight sections ridden 3 times), and no more than 30 sections (i.e. a loop of ten sections ridden 3 times).

-Open – refer to guidelines in section 12C
+- Open – refer to guidelines in section 17C.

 The UMTA can use one of two scoring/riding formats at club events, “Group” or “Observed”.

-1C-2.
-When Group scoring, the “Cleanup assignments” will be posted at the scorers desk.
+1C2 – When Group scoring, the “Cleanup assignments” may be announced at the riders meeting or posted at the scorers desk.
 Riders are responsible to ensure that the section(s) they are assigned to clean is cleaned.
 A rider may receive 25 points unsportsmanlike conduct points for failing to clean the section that was assigned to that rider.

-1D.
-In the Observed scoring format afternoon riders will score the morning riders and vice versa.
+1D – In the Observed scoring format afternoon riders will score the morning riders and vice versa.
 Observed scoring should only be used if there are enough participants to ensure there will be an adequate number of observers “Checkers” at each section.
+Due to health and age restraints Veteran class riders are not required to score when using the Observed split day scoring format, but may volunteer to do so.

-1D-1.
-Observers should be selected from riders and/or spectators who have a good understanding of trials rules and scoring and who will be able to score sections without unnecessary hardship or risk.
-Observers should be instructed on the location and number of their section, procedures for notifying a member of the UMTA Presidency of problems (i.e. injury, protests, or change in a section), “tear-down” time for the sections, and any other needed information.
+1D1 – Observers should be selected from riders and/or spectators who have a good understanding of trials rules and scoring and who will be able to score sections without unnecessary hardship or risk.
+Observers should be instructed on the location and number of their section, procedures for notifying a member of the UMTA Presidency/Steering Committee of problems (i.e. injury, protests, or change in a section), “tear-down” time for the sections, and any other needed information.
 Observers should be matched to the skill level required to get to the section and judge the section if possible.
-The presidency will decide the morning of the meet who rides in the morning and who rides in the afternoon.
+The Presidency will decide the morning of the meet who rides in the morning and who rides in the afternoon.

 9:00 am to 10:00 am – Beginner Class riders compete

-Lunch and breaks will be at the discretion of each class
+Lunch and breaks will be at the discretion of each group

 Riders meeting: 8:45 AM